Thank you to everyone who attended a Summer University 2023

 - Students who identify with being Gypsy, Roma and Traveller

-Applications will open on Wednesday 15th March and will initially close midday on Monday 24th April.
+Applications will open on Wednesday 15th March and will close on Friday 12th May 2023.

 You are welcome to apply to one or both summer universities.

-If you apply by the deadline , you will hear if you have been successful in gaining a place on the programme no later than Wednesday 3rd May.
+If you apply by the deadline , you will now hear back on W/B Monday 15th May.

 This course is designed to give you: